alexpaul/DatePicker/README.md

       return
     }

-    // we could set the event on the detail view controller
+    // 2. we need to set the event object for the detailViewController
     // where we segueing to now has its event set successfully detailViewController.event = event
   }